All Products

 Document Center

-Data Transmission Service:Change the character set of an ApsaraDB RDS for MySQL instance
+Data Transmission Service:Seamlessly change the character set for an ApsaraDB RDS for MySQL instance

-• Before you change the character set, make sure that your business system and SQL statements are compatible with the new character set and the features of the business system will not be affected.
+• Before changing the character set, test your applications and SQL statements to ensure they are compatible with the new character set.

-• During full data migration, DTS uses read/write resources of the source and destination instances.
-This may increase the database load.
-Before you migrate data, evaluate the performance of the source and destination instances.
-We recommend that you migrate data during off-peak hours.
+• During a full data migration, DTS consumes read and write resources on both the source and destination instances, which can increase the database load.
+Before you start, evaluate the performance of both instances and consider performing the data migration during off-peak hours.

-1. Log on to the source instance by using DMS.
-For more information, see Use DMS to log on to an ApsaraDB RDS for MySQL instance.
+1. Log on to the source instance using DMS.
+For more information, see Log on to an ApsaraDB RDS instance by using DMS.

-2. In the top navigation bar, click Database Development.
-In the left-side navigation pane, choose Data Export > Database Export.
+2. In the top navigation bar, choose Database Development > Data Export > Database Export.

 Note